usabilla/usabilla-u4a-android-sdk/README.md

 # Installation

 ## Supported version
-The Usabilla SDK required the minSdkVersion to be 16.
+The Usabilla SDK required the minSdkVersion of the application to be 16 (Android 4.1).

 ## Gradle instructions
 The Usabilla SDK are currently served through [JCenter](https://bintray.com/usabilla/maven/ubform/view):